 sudo systemctl restart ssh

-Direct root login is a security risk.
-Disable it in /etc/ssh/sshd_config
+Direct root login increases vulnerability.
+Disable it in /etc/ssh/sshd_config:

 PermitRootLogin no